openblockchains/programming-bitcoin-script/README.md

 Why not?
 The bitcoin code is archaic and out-of-date.
 Burn, baby, burn!
-Proof-of-work / waste is a global energy environmental disaster using 300 kW/h per bitcoin transaction (!) that's about 179 kilograms of CO₂ emissions².
+Proof-of-work / waste is a global energy environmental disaster using 300 kWh per bitcoin transaction (!) that's about 179 kilograms of CO₂ emissions².
 Programmable money (or the internet of value) for all future generations with (bitcoin) script without loops and jumps (gotos) and all "stateless"!?
 LOL.**